Economy of Bangladesh: Historical statistics

 Bangladesh has made significant strides in its economic sector performance since independence in 1971.
 Although the economy has improved vastly in the 1990s, Bangladesh still suffers in the area of foreign trade in South Asian.
 Despite major impediments to growth like the inefficiency of state-owned enterprises, a rapidly growing labour force that cannot be absorbed by agriculture, inadequate power supplies, and slow implementation of economic reforms, Bangladesh has made some headway improving the climate for foreign investors and liberalising the capital markets; for example, it has negotiated with foreign firms for oil and gas exploration, bettered the countrywide distribution of cooking gas, and initiated the construction of natural gas pipelines and power stations.
 Progress on other economic reforms has been halting because of opposition from the bureaucracy, public sector unions, and other vested interest groups.

-The especially severe floods of 1998 increased the flow of international aid.
-So far the global financial crisis has not had a major impact on the economy.
+The especially severe floods of 1998 increased the flow of foreign aid.
+The 2008 financial crisis did not have a major impact on the economy.
 Foreign aid has seen a gradual decline over the last few decades but economists see this as a good sign for self-reliance.
 There has been a dramatic growth in exports and remittance inflow which has helped the economy to expand at a steady rate.
+Bangladesh's GDP is expected to grow at 5.3 percent in 2023 and 6.5 percent in 2024 according to the latest ADB report.